jjvanzon/Circular-Language-Spec/constructs-drafts/input-output/thruput-parameters-affected-used-and-transformed.md

 `[ Preliminary documentation ]`

-Contemplations about further thru parameter passing stereotyping will be postponed.
+Contemplations about further thru parameter passing stereotyping would be postponed.

 Throughput could have the following elements: